NCAR/geocat-applications/_preview/96/_sources/GETTING_STARTED.md

 [Jupyter Notebooks](https://docs.jupyter.org/en/latest/what_is_jupyter.html#what-is-a-computational-notebook-anyway)
 provide an interactive interface to write, execute, and visualize code.
-Traditionally, code is written in a script and executed in order and completely run from beginning to end each time a script is run.
-Instead, Jupyter Notebooks separate a script into indvidiual cells that can be executed individually and in any order.
-Each cell in an IPython Jupyter notebook can be filled with Python code, markdown, or raw code.
-Jupyter notebooks has grown in popularity because it offers an simple method to include plain english description along with a coding script to improve readability.
+Traditionally, code is written in a script and executed in order from beginning to end each time a script is run.
+Instead, Jupyter Notebooks allow you to divide code into cells that can be executed individually and in any order.
+Each cell in a Jupyter Notebook can be filled with executable code, markdown, or raw code.
+Jupyter Notebooks have grown in popularity because they offer a simple method to include plain English description alongside code to improve readability.
 In addition, because each cell can be run in any order, it is possible to organize a notebook to avoid having to constantly re-run parts of a script that might take longer to run than others, like like retrieving data.
-The outputs of each cell appears below the cell without the need for typing `print` or `plt.show()`.
+The outputs of each cell appear below the cell without the need for typing `print` or `plt.show()`.

 In addition to Pythia Foundations "[Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html)"